Mahin2606/news-portal-with-admin-panel/README.txt

 All types of comments of outside users can also be controlled by the admin panel.

 This project has been made with PHP, Bootstrap and MySQL.

+If you like the project and need to use it then please contact for the database if you need it.

+Thank you.